ClemTheAlien/ClemTheAliens-DWM-Install/README.md

 ## Install Base
 This is ClemTheAlien's DWM Rice.
 First Git Clone the latest DWM, Dmenu and St repos into your Linux OS or use the binaries uploaded here.
+The Stock folder holds all of the patches and tar.gz I used to make this install.
+If you download from Stock, make sure to extract the tar.gzs.

 ```sh
 git clone https://git.suckless.org/dwm
 git clone git://git.suckless.org/dmenu